 Previous investigations did not include groundwater sampling and did not comprehensively delineate the extent of soil or soil vapor contamination on the Site.
 A RI will be performed upon acceptance of the Site into the BCP and approval of this RIWP.
-An Interim Remedial Measures Work Plan being submitted with the BCP Application will also facilitate work activities included in this RIWP.
+An Interim Remedial Measures Work Plan was submitted to the Department addressing removal of petroleum underground storage tanks and related remediation, implementation of which will also facilitate work activities included in this RIWP.
 Results of the additional sample analyses will be used to confirm the results of the previous site characterization activities, delineate any on-site source(s), and determine a course for remedial action.